matthew-mojira/cicero/docs/README.md

 All values are objects in that they have fields which can be accessed by `get-field` and `set-field`.
 Except that, as stated above, you cannot set a field that is not already bound to a value.
-And you can't define classes.
-Thus we rely on the built-in value types to have fields we can use.
-Except they don't.

-Except they do!
-All values have a field `test` which is left uninitialized (so trying to get the field before setting it will cause the program to crash).

 ### Canonicalization